SltnBM/zip-password-bruteforcer/README.md

 ## Disclaimer
 This tool is for educational and authorized testing purposes only.
 Do not use it on files you do not own or have permission to test.

+## Contributing
+Feel free to open issues or submit pull requests for improvements or bug fixes.